 About Reunion

-French governed Reunion Island is located in the Indian Ocean just east of Madagascar and is only four hours flight from Johannesburg on Air Austral who fly only once a week on a Sunday.
+French governed Reunion Island is located in the Indian Ocean just east of Madagascar.
 The island is literally and figuratively, a piece of France, yet the people are a mix of western and Creole.
 French is the spoken language, with Creole the local language spoken by all the indigenous people with very little English spoken outside the hotels and tourist areas.
 Little coffee shops, French bistros and restaurants dot the streets and lanes of the small island towns.
 An air of “island style” is mixed with European touches, architecture and cuisine and offers an overall feel of a Caribbean-like lifestyle.

 The beaches are either white or black volcanic sand and also make for breathtaking contrasts and visuals.
 The snorkelling and scuba is amazing, the hiking and biking is popular and its flora and volcanic cliffs of the south are spectacular.